Skip to content

 Tenure

 Freehold.
 Vacant Possession upon completion.
-The land is currently occupied on grazing agreements by a number of licences until June 2025, subject to extension until completion.
+The land is currently occupied on grazing agreements by a number of licences.
+Vacant possession can be obtained following service on one months notice.
+The property will benefit from vacant possession on completion.

 Services

-Farmhouse and Bungalow are both mains water and electric.
+Farmhouse and single story house are both mains water and electric.
 Private septic tank drainage.
+Note – both properties are served by separate septic tanks.

 NB: Interested parties should be aware that septic tanks and private drainage systems are subject to strict regulations and therefore interested parties should seek specialist and legal advice.